xamarin/dev-days-labs/HandsOnLab/README.md

 Ensure that you have downloaded this repo and have the **Speaker.csv** file that is in this folder.

 Select the file and it will add a new table name and find the fields that we have listed.
-Then Hit Start Upload.
+Then hit Start Upload.

 ![upload data](http://content.screencast.com/users/JamesMontemagno/folders/Jing/media/eea2bca6-2dd0-45b3-99af-699d14a0113c/2016-07-11_1603.png)